Updated January 31, 2018

 “Over the next decade,” says She-conomy.com, “women will control two thirds of consumer wealth in the United States and be the beneficiaries of the largest transference of wealth in our country’s history.
 Estimates range from $12 to $40 trillion.
 Many Boomer women will experience a double inheritance windfall, from both parents and husband.”

-The typical wife is younger than her husband by 2.5 years and can be expected to outlive him by 4.8 years.
-(The 4.8-year difference pertains to people born in 2014; this suggests that the older a couple is now, the longer she will outlive him).
-Thus the typical wife enjoys her and her husband’s wealth 7.3 years longer than her husband, who much more often than she created their wealth alone.
+The typical wife is younger than her husband by 2.5 years.
+At age 65, she can be expected to outlive her same-age husband by 2.6 years.
+Thus the typical wife enjoys her and her husband’s wealth 5.1 years longer than her husband, who much more often than she created their wealth alone.